ty-abbott/FamilyMapProject/README.md

 # FamilyMapServerStudent

-- Refer to the <b>How To Get Started</b> document on the <b>Family Map Server Program Assignment</b> for more detailed instructions and help with common issues.
+- Refer to the <b>How To Get Started</b> document on the <b>Family Map Server.Server Program Assignment</b> for more detailed instructions and help with common issues.

 General Instructions:
 1. Follow the instructions on github regarding how to clone this repository into a directory on your local machine.